E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PotMod/readme.rst

 	make

-For PotMod testing purposes the ``numdiff`` package should be made available before running the tests.
-In case the ``numdiff`` is not available on the system the ``diff`` command will be automatically used instead.
-The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff>`_.

 Testing
 _______

+For PotMod test purposes the ``numdiff`` package is used for automatic comparison purposes and should be made available before running the tests, otherwise the ``diff`` command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
+The user is advised to download and install ``numdiff`` from `here <http://www.nongnu.org/numdiff/>`_.
 The module is accompanied by a corresponding Fortran 90 test subroutine and a reference output.
 The reference output is located in sub-directory ``./tests/REFERENCE_VALUE``.
-Before running the test the ``numdiff`` package used for comparison purposes should be made available, otherwise the diff command will be used instead but the user is warned that the test might fail due to small numerical differences.
 The test can be executed automatically by running the script ``./test.sh``:

 ::